The Bible / Catholic Online Bible / Douay Rheims Version

 Isaiah Revelation

-The process of determining which books should be embraced as part of the official canon of the Bible found its guidance in the Catholic Church, inspired by the Holy Spirit.
-Although the scriptures of the Old Testament predate Christianity, it was the early Church that definitively established and endorsed the canon, acknowledging specific texts as inspired and authoritative.
+Determining which books belong in the Bible was guided by the Catholic Church under the inspiration of the Holy Spirit.
+While the Old Testament predates Christianity, it was the early Church that definitively established the canon, recognizing which texts were inspired and authoritative.

-The translation and interpretation of the Bible constituted an essential endeavor of the Catholic Church.
-Eminent scholars within the Church, most notably St. Jerome, dedicated themselves to translating the Scriptures into Latin.
-This monumental work led to the Latin Vulgate translation, which gained recognition as the authoritative text within the Western Church for centuries.
+Translation and interpretation of the Bible were key endeavors of the Catholic Church.
+St. Jerome’s translation of the Scriptures into Latin resulted in the Latin Vulgate, which became the authoritative text for the Western Church for centuries.